 As a testament to the stunning local landscape, we were visited by a few cruise ships every day.
 When you see these monoliths go past with hundreds of people out on deck appreciating the sun and the views, you know you’re in a good place.

-Away from the ocean, there are other aspects of camp to explore; a few short trails lead you up and around for views of camp, large trees (such as the cedar above) and the neighbouring stream that signifies the border of the Robson Bight Reserve.
-As well as sitting by the steam and listening to nature, it’s also fun to kayak up it for another perspective!
+Away from the ocean, there are other aspects of camp to explore; a few short trails lead you up and around for views of camp, huge trees and the neighbouring stream that signifies the border of the Robson Bight Reserve.

 The trip can be as relaxing or as active as you want; with Orca Camp as a base, it means that you don’t have to go kayaking at any point if you don’t feel like it, and can instead relax on the beach or by the stream and enjoy the camp comforts.
 This works well for families and/or groups, who may not all have the same passions all of the time!
 Our guides went out of their way to make sure guests had a great time, whether that meant finding more ocean wildlife to look at or making sure everyone always had enough food, hot drinks, hot showers and even appropriate footwear for kayaking.

-Vancouver Island is a special part of the world, and Wildcoast Adventures enable more people to go beyond the beaten track, and experience a wilderness adventure of their own.
+Vancouver Island is a special part of the world, and Wildcoast Adventures enable more people to go beyond the beaten track to experience a wilderness adventure of their own.
 Seeing Orcas and other marine mammals at close range is simply the icing on the cake.

-I was invited as a guest of WildCoast after winning their Bloggers Contest; however, all views and opinions of the trip are my own and based on the experience I had at OrcaCamp in August 2013.
+I was invited as a guest of WildCoast; however, all views and opinions of the trip are my own and based on the experience I had at OrcaCamp in August 2013.